Once you've uploaded your first student file to Handshake using the Importer, you can automate your uploads!

 Step 2: Obtain your Credentials and Configure

 Please contact Handshake's Technical Support team here to receive the AWS credentials for uploading data to Handshake.
-Unless otherwise instructed by the Handshake team, in the UK you should use “eu-west-2” as your region.
+Unless otherwise instructed by the Handshake team, in the UK you should use “eu-central-1” as your region.

 Next run the following and enter in your AWS Access Key and Secret Key